Dmitri-Sintsov/django-jinja-knockout/docs/grids.rst

 ~~~~~~~~~~~~~

 Returns AJAX response data with the list of currently paginated grid rows, both "raw" database field ``values`` list and
 their optional ``str_fields`` formatted list counterparts.
-While some grids may do not use ``str_fields`` at all,
+While some grids datatables may do not use ``str_fields``
-complex formatting of local date / time / financial currency Django model field values requires ``str_fields`` to be
+at all, complex formatting of local date / time / financial currency Django model field values requires ``str_fields``
-generated at server-side.
+to be generated at server-side.

-``str_fields`` also are used for nested representation of fields (displaying foreign related models as the list of it's
+``str_fields`` also are used for nested representation of fields (displaying foreign related models fields list in one
-fields in one grid cell).
+grid cell).

 ``str_fields`` are populated at server-side for each grid row via `views.KoGridView`_ class
 ``.get_row_str_fields()`` method and are converted to client-side ``display values`` in ``App.ko.GridRow`` class